actions-marketplace-validations/jpereiramp_retag-buildah-image/README.md

 # retag-docker-image

-Retags a given Docker Image and pushs the new tag to the given registry.
+Retags a given Docker Image and pushs the new tag to the given registry using Buildah.

 ## Usage